cvglobaldev/Daily-Message-Creator-Tool/replit.md

 - **Multi-Language Support**: Supports 40+ languages including Hausa, with culturally appropriate AI prompts and templates for diverse audiences.
 - **Manual Webhook Setup**: Admin interface includes manual webhook configuration for recovering from failed automatic setups.
 - **Double-Submit Prevention**: Form submission protection prevents duplicate bot creation during long-running operations.
+- **AI Tag Validation System**: AI content generation enforces strict tag alignment with the tag management system.
+The AI fetches active tags from the TagRule database on initialization, validates all AI-generated tags against this list, and filters out any unauthorized tags.
+Fallback content uses only managed tags, and if no tags exist in the database, content is created with empty tags rather than hardcoded defaults.
+All tag validations are logged for monitoring and debugging.

 ### System Design Choices
 - **Multi-Bot System**: Enables creation and management of independent bots.